 MCEDSV Brings the Voice of Survivors to Washington, D.C.

-Pursuit of Full Funding of the Violence Against Women Act (VAWA) and Reauthorization of VAWA 4
+Reauthorization of the Violence Against Women Act (VAWA) and Pursuit of Full Funding

-The National Task Force to End Sexual and Domestic Violence Against Women ("NTF") is focused on the development, passage and implementation of effective public policy to address domestic violence, dating violence, sexual assault and stalking.
+Numerous national partners and allied organizations dedicated countless hours of advocacy, with the National Network to End Domestic and Sexual Violence (NNEDV) and National Alliance to End Sexual Violence (NAESV) leading the way as part of the National Task Force to End Sexual and Domestic Violence Against Women ("NTF".)
+NTF is focused on the development, passage and implementation of effective public policy to address domestic violence, dating violence, sexual assault and stalking.
 The full membership of the NTF is comprised of a large and diverse group of national, tribal, state, territorial and local organizations, as well as individuals, committed to securing an end to violence against women.
 Included are civil rights organizations, labor unions, advocates for children and youth, anti‐poverty groups, immigrant and refugee rights organizations, women's rights leaders, education groups, and others focusing on a wide range of social, economic and racial justice issues.
 For over a decade, the NTF and its numerous subcommittees have been an important vehicle through which to promote our shared public policy goals.

 Protecting VOCA and Crime Victims Compensation at the National and State Level